MelonKony/millmint/content/utopia/characters/_index.md

 {{< button href="/tags/tzipora" >}}See all stories featuring Tzipora{{< /button >}}

 **Tzipora lo Ula de Helette Desmoisnes**, often called **Zelda** by her friends, is the main character of this project.
 Although born in Vekllei, Tzipora was raised overseas in Colombia and later educated in the United States.
-It was not until her return to Vekllei in her teenage years that she was formally diagnosed with [Gregori Syndrome](/posts/2021-05-28-forever/), a genetic disorder that slows her ageing and makes her of keen interest to the state.
 Since her arrival in Vekllei, she has formed sincere and long-lasting relationships in her homeland, stabilising the neurotic parts of her personality and blessing her new life with companionship.

 {{<section>}}
 ##### Appearance